gateweaver/gateweaver/packages/docs/blog/2024/04/27/how-to-hide-api-keys-in-react-apps-using-gateweaver.md

 pnpm dev
 ```

-You should now see the react app running at [http://localhost:5173](http://localhost:5173).
+You should now see the react app running on [http://localhost:5173](http://localhost:5173).

 ## Set up Gateweaver